Society fixer banned by charity watchdog over funds meant for King’s Foundation

 A society fixer has been disqualified by the charity watchdog after almost £200,000 in donations meant for the King’s Foundation were transferred to his private company’s bank account.

-Michael Wynne-Parker has been deemed unfit to serve as a charity trustee and disqualified from holding a senior management position or trustee role in any charity for 12 years.
+Michael Wynne-Parker, who was a trustee of the Mahfouz Foundation, has been deemed unfit to serve as a charity trustee and disqualified from holding a senior management position or trustee role in any charity for 12 years.

-The Metropolitan Police launched an investigation in 2022 following a series of newspaper articles about a so-called cash-for-honours scandal.
+The Metropolitan Police launched an investigation in 2022 following a series of newspaper articles about a so-called cash-for-honours scandal, amid other claims of cash for access to the then Prince of Wales.

-The stories accused former close confidant to the King, Michael Fawcett, of promising to help a Saudi billionaire donor Mahfouz Marei Mubarak bin Mahfouz achieve British citizenship and a knighthood.
+Stories accused Mr Wynne-Parker, 78, of offering a cash for access deal to meet Charles, while former close confidant to the King, Michael Fawcett, was accused of promising to help a Saudi billionaire donor Mahfouz Marei Mubarak bin Mahfouz achieve British citizenship and a knighthood.

 Mr Fawcett, Charles’s former valet who rose through the ranks, resigned as chief executive of the-then Prince’s Foundation in the wake of the allegations.